-Students earning either campus-based or online degrees in business learn to be effective communicators with an ability to lead others, grasp the big picture and make strategic decisions in marketing or budgeting.
+Students earning either campus-based or online degrees in business can learn to be effective communicators with an ability to lead others, grasp the big picture and make strategic decisions about marketing or budgeting.

 Successful students in a business degree program employ their good communication and organizational skills as well as the ability to work well in a team.
 According to The College Board, students who pay close attention to detail, enjoy problem-solving, are skilled at working with computers and are capable of multi-tasking are good candidates for business degrees.

 Popular business degree programs

 There are a wide variety of degree programs in the business field.
 A few of the more prominent specializations include accounting and finance, business support and assistant services, hospitality management, sales and marketing, human resources and management.